altf4/untwister/README.md

 untwister
 =========

-Multi-threaded seed recovery tool for the PRNGs
+Seed recovery tool for the PRNGs